rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 limiting rule, in which a given question or record on a given interface cannot be sent less than one second since its last transmission.
 This rate limiting rule however does not mitigate the above attacks, in which new names, hence new questions or records, are constantly created and sent.
-A browser-wide mDNS message rate limit MUST be provided for both mDNS queries and responses that can be dispatched during the ICE candidate gathering and processing described in
+Therefore, a browser-wide mDNS message rate limit MUST be provided for all mDNS queries and responses that are dispatched during the ICE candidate gathering and processing described in
 {{principle}}.
-A browser MAY implement more specific rate limits, e.g. to ensure a single origin does not prevent other origins from registering, unregistering, or resolving mDNS names.
+A browser MAY implement more specific rate limits, e.g., to ensure a single origin does not prevent other origins from registering, unregistering, or resolving mDNS names.